Computer Science Program Description - Department of Computer Science - Purdue University Skip to main content

 • classes, objects, methods, and arrays?

-If your answer was NO to any of these, the Bridge Program may be right for you!
+If your answer was NO to any of these, the Bridge Program is probably right for you!
 The Bridge Program introduces students to basic computer science and programming concepts at a comfortable pace in a fun and informal environment.
-This program is structured for incoming Computer Science and Data Science freshmen with little or no programming experience.
+This program is structured for incoming Computer Science, Data Science, and Aritificial Intelligence freshmen with little or no programming experience.

 Bridge Program Class Topics